“Enough is enough!” Jenny shouted, as she slammed her bedroom door.

 In such cases, one immediate family member and/or the ex-spouse will be present during access.
 Alternatively, the parent with access can choose to have access at DSSA – (Divorce Support Specialist Agency) at a fee.

 Jenny’s husband, like in most other cases, was granted reasonable access to the children.
-Together with their lawyers, they worked out a schedule where he would get routine access over the weekends, on Father’s Day, alternate public holidays and half of the children’s school holidays.
+Together with their family lawyers, they worked out a schedule where he would get routine access over the weekends, on Father’s Day, alternate public holidays and half of the children’s school holidays.